-Privacy Seminar 2017
+Privacy Seminar 2021

 This is the main web site for the Privacy Seminar (NWI-I00136) of the TRU/e security master.

 In this seminar we will explore the state of the art in privacy enhancing technologies (PET), and discuss theories (technical, legal and societal) of privacy.

 OrganisationThe course code is NWI-I00136.

 Presence at all lectures is mandatory!
 (Not present without a valid reason = fail!).
 Valid reasons are: illness, accident, other study obligation (like exams, study trip), important family events.
 Invalid reasons are: holidays, trips etc, even if booked before the course started, and many many others.